-\section{The proof of theorem \ref{fotetel}.}
+\section{The proof of Theorem \ref{fotetel}}

-The strategy of the proof is to show that the belief space (see definition \ref{velemenyter}.) generates (is equivalent to) the complete universal type space (in category $\mathcal{C}^S$).
-The key point of the proof is to demonstrate that in the diagram \eqref{limit2} $\forall i \in N$:
+The strategy of the proof is to show that the purely measurable beliefs space (see Definition \ref{velemenyter}) generates (is equivalent to) the complete universal type space (in category $\mathcal{C}^S$).
+Mathematically, the key point of the proof is to demonstrate the following lemma: